ValentinFunk/Pointshop2-Docs/installation.rst

 Next install PAC3, the newest version can always be found `here <https://github.com/CapsAdmin/pac3/archive/master.zip>`_.
 Download and extract the zip, too.
 This will give you *addons/pac3-master*.

+You also need to add Pointshop 2 content to your server's workshop collection (see below).

 Final structure when everything is installed:

 - garrysmod